 Title Happy or sad?
-Hongkongers optimistic despite being dissatisfied, survey shows Media name/outlet SCMP Country Hong Kong Date 9/10/17 Description Most Hongkongers are happy and optimistic despite many being highly dissatisfied over issues like housing and the political climate in the city, a recent survey shows.
+Hongkongers optimistic despite being dissatisfied, survey shows Media name/outlet SCMP Country/Territory Hong Kong Date 9/10/17 Description Most Hongkongers are happy and optimistic despite many being highly dissatisfied over issues like housing and the political climate in the city, a recent survey shows.

 About 65 per cent of the 1,302 respondents said they were happy with their current life, a steep increase from the 25 per cent recorded last year, according to the third annual survey conducted by non-profit group HK.WeCARE.